 Quality-control achieves assured quality and consistency of data output.
 It is achieved through a carefully designed set of procedures focused on good maintenance practices, repair, calibration, and data quality checks.
-Currently, there is no agreed set of procedures or standards for the various AWS platforms.
-Such a set of procedures should be developed and documented.

 In modern AWSs, the results of data quality-control procedures for sensors which reveal the reasons why a measurement is suspect or erroneous, and the results of hardware self-checks by built-in test equipment, are stored in appropriate housekeeping buffers.
-The visual display of these status indicators forms a very handy tool during field maintenance.
-The transmission of housekeeping buffers – either as an appendix to the routine observational message, or as a clocked or on-request housekeeping message, from a network of AWSs to a central network processing system – is a valuable possible approach to the maintenance of meteorological equipment.
+The transmission of these results and the visual display of these status indicators forms a very handy tool for continuous monitoring of the network, and during field and remote maintenance.
+The transmission of housekeeping buffers – either as an appendix to the routine observational message, a separate bulletin, or as a clocked or on-request housekeeping message, from a network of AWSs to a central network processing system – is highly recommended to support the maintenance of meteorological equipment.

-Real-time procedures for the quality-control of AWS data are highly advisable, and detailed recommendations exist in Part IV, Chapter 1g, and as basic quality-control procedures in WMO (1993).
-The following is a voluntary practical elaboration of the recommendations.
+Real-time procedures for the quality-control of AWS data are highly advisable, and detailed recommendations exist in Appendix VI.2 of the Guide to the Global Observing System (WMO 2013) and in Part IV, Chapter 1 of this Guide.
+The following is a brief summary of the guidelines of WMO 2013.

-Intra-sensor checks

-Intra-sensor checks: This is when each sensor sample is checked at the earliest practical point in the processing, taking into account sensor and signal-conditioning response functions, for a plausible value and a plausible rate of change.
+Intra-sensor checks: Each sensor sample is checked at the earliest practical point in the processing, taking into account sensor and signal-conditioning response functions, for a plausible value and a plausible rate of change.
+Some additional tests are possible, for example:

+If barometers with 2 or 3 pressure cells are used, the difference between cells could generate an alarm if this difference is larger than a given threshold (e.g. 0.3 hPa).

+If relative humidity is measured by a hygrometer, the maximum daily value indicated by the sensor could be calculated (see §1.4.2.3).
+This parameter analysed over long periods may help to identify clues of a possible drift at the saturation point (100%).

-Plausible value: This is a gross check that the measured value lies within the absolute limits of variability.
+Plausible value: A gross check that the measured value lies within the absolute limits of variability.
 These limits are related to the nature of the meteorological variable or phenomena but depend also on the measuring range of selected sensors and data-acquisition hardware.
 Additional checks against limits which are functions of geographical area, season and time of year could be applied.
-Suggested limits for these additional checks are presented in Tables 6.3–6.9 in Chapter 6 of WMO (1993).
-The checks provide information as to whether the values are erroneous or suspect.

-Plausible rate of change: This checks for a plausible rate of change from a preceding acceptable level.
-The effectiveness of the check depends upon the temporal consistency or persistence of the data and is best applied to data of high temporal resolution (high sampling rate) as the correlation between adjacent samples increases with the sampling rate.
-One obvious difficulty is determining how quickly an atmospheric variable can change taking into account the response characteristics of the sensor in question.
-Additional time consistency checks using comparisons of data between two consecutive reports can be made.
-WMO (1993) provides checking tolerances for different time periods on the synoptic scales (1, 2, 3, 6, 12 h) for air temperature, dewpoint, and pressure tendency.

-.

-.
+The checks help identifying erroneous or suspect values.

+Plausible rate of change: Checks for a plausible rate of change from a preceding acceptable level.
+The test settings depend on the observed parameter and the atmospheric phenomena which could influence it.
+It is also dependent on the sensor characteristic (e.g. time constant, persistency).

+Minimum required variability of instantaneous values: Checks that the sensor is still reacting on atmospheric changes.
+A long period without significant change in the measured data is an indication for malfunctioning (e.g. a cup and vane anemometer starting to jam).
+Variability and time response are dependent on the observed parameter, and on the sensor characteristic.

+Maximum allowed variability of instantaneous values: Identic to previous.

-Inter-sensor checksIt is possible to make internal consistency checks of a variable against other variables, based upon established physical and meteorological principles.
-Some examples are as follows: dewpoint cannot exceed ambient temperature; precipitation without clouds overhead or just after they have passed overhead is very unlikely; non-zero wind-speed and zero wind-direction variance strongly suggest a wind-direction sensor problem; and zero average wind speed and non-zero wind direction (variance) suggest a defective wind-speed sensor.
+Inter-sensor checks: It is possible to make internal consistency checks of a variable against other variables, based upon established physical and meteorological principles.
+Some examples are as follows: dewpoint cannot exceed ambient temperature; precipitation without clouds overhead or just after they have passed overhead is very unlikely; non-zero wind-speed and zero wind-direction variance strongly suggest a wind-direction sensor problem.

-Observations entered manually
+Technical monitoring of all crucial AWS components